 This table illustrates the costs of providing a parking space under various conditions.
-Cost recovery prices must be even higher to account for profits and load factors, if not every space is rented every day.
+Cost recovery prices must be even higher to account for profits and load factors.
 (CBD = Central Business District.)

-If an area has abundant parking supply, reduced driving may provide little short term parking cost savings, since the spaces will simply be unoccupied.
-But over time reduced parking demand
+If an area has abundant parking supply, reduced driving may provide little short term parking cost savings since the spaces will simply be unoccupied, but over time reduced parking demand usually provides economic benefits by avoiding the need to increase supply or allowing facilities to be leased, sold or converted to other uses.
+It can also provide environmental and aesthetic benefits by reducing pavement area.
+Litman (2009) provides guidance for calculating parking cost savings under various conditions.